paulcostanza/client-learning-protocol/README.md

 ## design of website

 I love the layout for the bootstrap mobile website, just gonna use that lol

-At the footer of every page it should have a left and right arrow with the title's of the previous and next section.
-The links then act accordingly.

 Need up down arrows at the bottom right of the page to quick scroll to the next/previous section.